Boris Johnson and Parliament

 - Professor Meg Russell FBA, Senior Fellow of UK in a Changing Europe and Director of the UCL Constitution Unit

-- Chair: Professor Anand Menon, Director, UK in a Changing Europe
+- Chair: Jill Rutter, Senior Research Fellow, UK in a Changing Europe